mlclem/golden_square/archive/ood_class_system/diary_design.md

 So that I can reflect on my experiences
 I want to read my past diary entries

-# Diary class - method to add experiences, method to return diary entries
+# Diary class - method to add experiences, method to report diary entries

 As a user
 So that I can reflect on my experiences in my busy day I want to select diary entries to read based on how much time I have and my reading speed

-# Diary class - method to return entry based on WPM calculation
+# Diary class - method to return entry based on WPM * minutes calculation

 As a user
 So that I can keep track of my tasks
 I want to keep a todo list along with my diary

-# Task class & TodoList class, method to add Tasks to Todo list
+# Task class & TodoList class, method to add Tasks to Todo list, method to return incomplete tasks

 As a user
 So that I can keep track of my contacts
 I want to see a list of all of the mobile phone numbers in all my diary entries

-# Contants class & Phonebook class, method to get contacts & method to list phonebook
+# Contacts class & Phonebook class, method to get contacts & method to report phonebook

 ## 2. Design the Class System